dhanendraverma/Daily-Coding-Problem/README.md

 ### Problem 359
 This problem was asked by Slack.

-<br>You are given a string formed by concatenating several words corresponding to the integers zero through nine and then anagramming.
+You are given a string formed by concatenating several words corresponding to the integers zero through nine and then anagramming.

-<br>For example, the input could be 'niesevehrtfeev', which is an anagram of 'threefiveseven'.
+For example, the input could be 'niesevehrtfeev', which is an anagram of 'threefiveseven'.
 Note that there can be multiple instances of each integer.

-<br>Given this string, return the original integers in sorted order.
+Given this string, return the original integers in sorted order.
 In the example above, this would be `357`.

 [Solution](Day359.cpp)
 - - - -